debayanmkrj/Snipezone/README.md

 ## Overview

-SnipeZone is an immersive tactical FPS sniping experience developed for the AME 598 - Animating Virtual Worlds course at Arizona State University.
 The game combines traditional FPS mechanics with cutting-edge computer vision technology, allowing players to control camera movement and shooting through facial movements and blink detection.

 Players take on the role of a sniper positioned 2-3 stories above street level in an industrial urban environment, facing waves of intelligent enemy combatants with advanced AI behaviors including flanking, cover seeking, and tactical repositioning.